 With the new reign, Catholics across the country had hoped for the end of the religious persecution they suffered for so long.

 After all, the King's mother - Mary, Queen of Scots - had been a devout Catholic.
-But they were soon disappointed; the Protestant James I wasn't a tolerant king.
+However they were soon disappointed; the Protestant James I wasn't a tolerant King.

 The conspirators, with Guy Fawkes now among them, decided on a drastic measure.